dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     java-11-openjdk-devel-11.0.14.1.1-1.el7_9.x86_64
     ```

-2. The external DNS server is able to resolve the hostname and perform reverse DNS lookup.
-Repeat this step for every CDP PvC Base host.
+2. The external DNS server is able to resolve the hostname of CM, LDAP server, external database and perform reverse DNS lookup.

     ```bash
     # nslookup idm